quicwg/base-drafts/draft-ietf-quic-http.md

 # Considerations for Transitioning from HTTP/2

 HTTP/QUIC is strongly informed by HTTP/2, and bears many similarities.
-This section points out important differences from HTTP/2 and describes how to map HTTP/2 extensions into HTTP/QUIC.
+This section describes the approach taken to design HTTP/QUIC, points out important differences from HTTP/2, and describes how to map HTTP/2 extensions into HTTP/QUIC.

+HTTP/QUIC begins from the premise that HTTP/2 code reuse is a useful feature, but not a hard requirement.
+HTTP/QUIC departs from HTTP/2 primarily where necessary to accommodate the differences in behavior between QUIC and TCP (lack of ordering, support for streams).

+These departures are noted in this section.

 ## HTTP Frame Types {#h2-frames}